vsoch/dinosaur-dilemma/README.md

 Once the environment is defined, the next level of stateful objects must be defined, the entities that live within the environment.
 The entities should first update themselves based on the changed environment, and then interact.
 Interaction comes down to each entity changing location on some grid, and if the location is in the vicinity of another organism, then the interaction occurs.
+I thought about whether I wanted all entities to move (and then interact) versus allowing them to interact as they move, and I chose the latter.
+The reason is because we would allow for multiple interactions for any given entity in one turn, and that's more interesting.
+To be fair, I have to ensure that the order of movement is randomized.
+And notably, avocado trees cannot move.

 #### 3. Interactions